 It’s just (and I think someone may have already said this) the MOST wonderful time of the year.

 And while WE KNOW it is always a great time to visit Belize, perhaps this list will give you some additional ideas.
-Sure you can always go diving at the barrier reef, snorkeling with sharks, swimming, caving, you can explore Maya ruins, lay in the sun, visit the Blue Hole, see crocodiles on a night tour, eat delicious food and drink frosty drinks at our pool bar…
+Sure you can always go diving at the barrier reef, snorkeling with sharks, swimming, cave tubing, Maya ruins exploring, lay in the sun, visit the Blue Hole, see crocodiles on a night tour, eat delicious food and drink frosty drinks at our pool bar…

 But there is more!
 Come visit us.